bustyanimebabesdotcom/weedmate/README.md

 - Input validation and handling
 - Basic encapsulation

-Do note, I'm not as of yet qualified to know whether any of this is true.
-Take it with a grain of salt.
+Do note, I'm a noob, so you may find bugs, or areas that can be improved.
+I'm by no means a professional programmer.

 ---

 ## 📥 Custom Input Library

 WeedMate comes with a **fully modular input library** that replaces C's cursed `scanf()` with a safer, no-bullshit alternative.
-It's designed for beginners who are sick of segfaults but not ready to write their own parsing logic from scratch.
+It's designed for beginners who understand the issues with `scanf()` but are not yet ready to write their own parsing logic from scratch.

 Features:
 - Uses `fgets` + `strtol` / `strtof` / `strtod` internally — no garbage left in stdin.
 - Graceful handling of invalid input with helpful error messages.
 - Rejects junk like `"abc123"` when expecting numbers.
-- Cleanly parses `int`, `unsigned`, `float`, `long`, `double`, and `char`.
+- Cleanly parses the most common types of input.
 - Optional filtered character input (`getCharInputFiltered("yn")` style).
 - Easy to extend, dead simple to read.